-Each campus has an Academic Resource Center or Faculty Support Office that serves as a central hub in which faculty members can access their mailbox, obtain frequently used forms and basic office supplies, and use the photocopier when needed.
+Each campus has an Academic Resource Center or Faculty Support Office that serves as a central hub in which faculty members can access their mailbox, obtain frequently used forms and basic office supplies, and use the photocopier.
 Staff members are available to assist with large copy projects such as course packs, tests, and syllabi.
 However, in an effort to be environmentally friendly, faculty are asked to reduce their use of photocopying as much as possible.
+Faculty should check their mailboxes periodically throughout the semester or session during which they are teaching.

-- Mays Landing: Room A123, (609) 343-5114 - WACC: Administrative Office W217, (609) 343-4874 - Cape May Campus: Front Desk, 3rd Floor, (609) 463-3502
+- Mays Landing: Room A123, (609) 343-5114; arc@atlanticcape.edu (Connie Walton, Office Coordinator) - WACC: Administrative Office W217, (609) 343-4874; (Wendy Aguilar, Office and Event Coordinator; waguilar@atlanticcape.edu) - Cape May Campus: Front Desk, 3rd Floor, (609) 463-3502 or Shane Ritchie, Manager of Campus Operations; 609-463-3619; sritchie@atlanticcape.edu)